 In figures using the neon green, can you change the green to something darker like dark green or blue.
 The neon green, esp. on the axis label of Figure 2, is hard see, esp if printed in black and white or on screen.

 Figure 4.
-Ashy Storm-Petrel Burrowing Owl Predation Index from 2003 to 2011 on Southeast Farallon Island.
+Index of Burrowing Owl predation on Ashy Storm-Petrels from August 2003 to July 2011 on Southeast Farallon Island.

 Burrowing Owl Population Index